Technology Training - Click Here!

 Fortunately, industry is providing interim answers that offer a bridge from the previous SINCGARS systems to the next-generation JTRS.
 Thales Communications’ AN/PRC-148 MBITR hand-held is the hand-held radio for USSOCOM, the most widely fielded multi-band portable radio in the US armed services, and is in use by many NATO Special Forces thanks to its small size, software-based structure, and excellent interoperability.
 The PRC-148 JEM version is JTRS-certified, and a vehicle-mounted VRC-111 component is also available as one of the radio’s expansion options.
 A recently-purchased JEM version even adds initial JTRS compatibility and software-based upgradeability.
 Rival Harris Corp. has not been idle; its larger Falcon III PRC-152-C/ VRC-110 system sports similar software-based JTRS upgradeability and certifications, and has received orders of its own.

 In response, the US military is moving to consolidate its tactical radio purchases across participating services, in order to reduce unit costs.
-These 2 firms will now compete for delivery orders under the Consolidated Interim Single Channel Handheld Radio (CISCHR) program – orders that could total over $9 billion if all options are exercised.
+These 2 firms will now compete for delivery orders under the Consolidated Interim Single Channel Handheld Radio (CISCHR/ CSCHR) program – orders that could total nearly $10 billion by the time all is said and done.

 The Radio Systems

-Harris Corp’s offerings for CISCHR include the privately-developed Falcon III AN/PRC-152-C hand-held, JTRS-compatible radio.
+Harris Corp’s offerings for CISCHR include the privately-developed Falcon III(R) AN/PRC-152-C hand-held, JTRS-compatible radio.
 Accessories, spares, training and field support will also be part of any delivery orders.

-In addition, Harris will supply versions of its Falcon III AN/VRC-110, a larger, vehicle-mounted, 50-watt system that’s based on the PRC-152-C. The VRC-110 provides existing SINCGARS radio capabilities, plus UHF line-of-sight communications, close-air support and tactical satellite communications, programmable encryption, and software upgradeabilty using the JTRS Software Communications Architecture (SCA).
+In addition, Harris will supply versions of its Falcon III AN/VRC-110, a larger, vehicle-mounted, 50-watt system that’s based on the PRC-152-C. The VRC-110 provides existing SINCGARS radio capabilities, plus UHF line-of-sight communications, close-air support and tactical satellite communications, programmable encryption, and software upgradability using the JTRS Software Communications Architecture (SCA).
 Because it includes the hand-held PRC-152-C, soldiers can remove a hand-held radio from their vehicle in seconds, without ever dropping communications.
 This is particularly valuable in urban combat scenarios.
-The Falcon III AN/VRC-110 has already been ordered for, and fielded by, the U.S. Army.
+The Falcon III series has also been ordered by Australia as a key component of its future communications and battle management networks.

 Thales Communications, meanwhile, is offering their AN/PRC-148 JEM hand-held radio, which “Thales PRC-148 JEM: The First Tactically Deployed JTRS Radio?” described in detail.
-The AN/PRC-148 MBITR has been widely fielded with US forces, and has received praise for its performance in theater.
-The JTRS-compatible JEM version was developed in partnership with US SOCOM, and has begun receiving US military orders.
+The AN/PRC-148 MBITR (Multi-Band Intrasquad Tactical Radio) has been widely fielded with US forces, and has received praise for its performance in theater.
+The JTRS-compatible JEM version was developed in partnership with US SOCOM (Special Operations COMmand), and has begun receiving US military orders.

 Thales Communications materials do not allow an exact “apples to apples” comparison with the PRC-152.
 Beyond the VRC-111, the firm has worked with the USAF to field a Vehicle Adapter Amplifier (VAA) that mounts 2 JEM radios and turns them into a 2-channel system with a power boost to 50 Watts in the 30 – 88 MHz frequency range, and 20 Watts of in the 90 – 512 MHz frequency range.